eslint/eslint/docs/src/contribute/contribute-core-rule.md

 ### Per-rule Performance

-ESLint has a built-in method to track performance of individual rules.
+ESLint has a built-in method to track the performance of individual rules.
 Setting the `TIMING` environment variable will trigger the display, upon linting completion, of the ten longest-running rules, along with their individual running time (rule creation + rule execution) and relative performance impact as a percentage of total rule processing time (rule creation + rule execution).

 ```bash
 $ TIMING=1 eslint lib